 This former parsonage in the village of Sluipwijk, built around 1900, was originally part of the church ensemble surrounding the Zaalkerk.
 The church itself was constructed between 1862 and 1863 on the site of a medieval Gothic cruciform church dating back to 1311.
 Due to its cultural-historical and landscape value, the entire ensemble has been designated a municipal monument.

-During the renovation both the exterior and interior were carefully restored and upgraded.
-The façades and roof were insulated from the inside.
-A new extension at the rear transforms the former service kitchen into a spacious kitchen-living area with views of the water.
+During the renovation, both the exterior and interior were carefully restored and upgraded.
+The facades and roof were insulated from the inside.
+A new extension at the rear transforms the former service kitchen into a spacious kitchen and living area with views of the water.
 In reference to the coal shed that once stood here, the facades of the extension are clad in black-stained timber.

 Reeuwijk, Netherlands